 Millions of Americans suffer from some form of paralysis, which is defined as the loss of function (either partial or complete) of a part of the body.
 Both motion and sensation may be affected by the victim’s paralysis.
 The leading cause of paralysis is stroke, but this is closely followed by spinal cord injuries and traumatic brain injuries, both of which are often preventable.
-If you or a family member is suffering from paralysis because of an accident in the Pembroke Pines area that was caused by someone else’s carelessness, the injury lawyers at Cohn & Smith can help you seek compensation from the responsible party.
+If you or a family member is suffering from paralysis because of an accident that was caused by someone else’s carelessness, you should consult an injury lawyer to explore your options.
+The Pembroke Pines paralysis attorneys at Cohn & Smith can help you seek compensation from the responsible party.

 Statistics from the Christopher & Dana Reed Foundation suggest that instances of paralysis caused by a spinal cord injury most often result from work accidents, motor vehicle collisions, sports and recreational accidents, and falls.
 When these types of accidents are caused by a party’s failure to exercise the level of care that a reasonable and prudent person would have used in the same or similar circumstances, an accident victim may file a lawsuit for negligence.Seeking Compensation for Paralysis through a Negligence Claim

 To prove negligence, a victim must show four things: that the defendant owed him or her a duty of care, that the defendant breached the duty, that the defendant’s breach was the proximate cause of the harm, and that the plaintiff incurred actual damages.
 All four of these elements must be proven by a preponderance of the evidence, which means that that the evidence offered by the victim must be of greater weight or more convincing that the defendant’s evidence to the contrary.